iopsystems/wavelet-matrix/bit-structures/README.md

 ## To do

+- Optimize raw bitvector to allow for leading and trailing zeros
+- Create a `FlippedBitVector<T>` that corresponds to the negated version of a bitvector; 1-bits become 0-bits and vice versa.
+Essentially, reroute select0/1 to 1/0 and the same for rank and count ones/zeros, and negate `get`.
 - Port relevant tests from simple-sds, which is MIT-licensed
 - make EF split point configurable
 - prototype the sparse representation of a Rezolus histogram: store the cumulative weights for nonzero buckets in an EF vector + the indices of nonzero buckets in a dense bitvector.